 Shades in the Dust

-In Shades in the Dust, I used metaphor as a bridge to larger issues of archetype and mythology that can emerge during periods of crisis and loss.
+In Shades in the Dust, I use metaphor as a bridge to address larger issues of archetype and mythology that can emerge during periods of crisis and loss.
 A sense of tension and release infuses the photos and echoes the nature of the coping process.
 As such, Shades in the Dust ultimately emerges as a study of the fragility of the human experience and the cyclical nature of life.